ckatieng/katie-ng-nomnomnotes-client/README.md

 **Dark Mode:**

 Prefer a dark interface?
-Enable dark mode for a more comfortable viewing experience in low-light environments and enjoy the ease of switching based on your mode or preference!
+Enable dark mode for a more comfortable viewing experience in low-light environments and enjoy the ease of switching based on your mood or preference!

 ## How to Use